 Merchants may already have a registration in other EU countries (e.g. if exceeding the previously applicable supply thresholds required registration).

-- Existing registrations can theoretically be maintained (declaration of all turnover incl. distance sales), but then participation in the OSS procedure is not possible.
+- Existing registrations can theoretically be maintained (declaration of all turnover, incl. distance sales).
+Still, then participation in the OSS procedure is not possible.